Exabyte-io/documentation/docs/tutorials/electronic-density-mesh.md

 <img data-gifffer="/images/Charge1.gif" />

+For VASP the workflow for "Electronic Density Mesh" is simpler and just one unit that produces a file called CHGCAR.

 ## Adjust kpoints

 For charge density it is critical to have a high k-point density to properly visualize charge isosurfaces.
 The second unit is a post-processing unit to generate the file for visualization.
 We set the kpoint density to 11x11x11 in the first workflow unit.